 Observation Instrument tip: Make sure you conduct the observations in a professional way to avoid any negative interaction with your colleagues.
 If you’re not sure how to do this, do some reading or consult an expert.

-For the Developmental Research Project, you need to focus on a particular aspect of classroom practice that you wish to develop, teach a class of minimum 6 students for 15 hours, and report and reflect on your findings.
+For the Developmental Record, you need to focus on a particular aspect of classroom practice that you wish to develop, teach a class of minimum 6 students for 15 hours, and report and reflect on your findings.
 According to the Diploma syllabus, each project should take a reflective and evaluative approach where you set one to three objectives closely associated with the selected topic and develop the tasks lesson by lesson.
 Topics can vary anything from integrating phonology in the classroom to different strategies of correcting students to using technology in class or any other relevant issue you prefer to work on.
 The overall word count must be 2,700 – 3,300 words excluding appendices.

-When doing the DRP, my priority was (and still is) looking for more useful strategies to promote learner autonomy in class.
+When doing the DR, my priority was (and still is) looking for more useful strategies to promote learner autonomy in class.
 To be honest, The Trinity DipTESOL has had an undeniable impact on my professional development as a teacher.
 During the course and through all those lesson planning and evaluations, I did more reflective practice and learner training than ever to suit my lessons to the learners’ needs.

 Many of my students struggle with pronunciation, especially at stress and intonation level, as the phonological system of English largely differs from that of their L1 (Persian).
 Moreover, due to usual heavy load of lessons teachers have to deliver, and with vocabulary and grammar at the heart of teaching, pronunciation has become a less focused area in the classroom, making it necessary for the students to have some self-regulated work outside the regular class time.